-We all have left the past behind us, some glorious moments and some shadows of them.
+We all have left the past behind us, some glorious moments, and some shadows of them.
 Once in a while, we sit back and hit the play button in our mind to visit those old places.
-Life is made up of many losses and experiences gained.
-Day by day, when we grow older this void becomes deeper; sometimes I ask myself how far back I can remember from my life.
+Life is made up of many losses, and experiences gained.
+Day by day, when we grow older, this void becomes deeper; sometimes, I ask myself how far back I can remember from my life.
 We all live many lives within one life; we are the same old moon in the sky but with a different face every night.

-Pretended cleverness is a disease, knowing it all is the end of curiosities.
+Pretended cleverness is a disease; knowing it all is the end of curiosities.

-Pause for the moment, think about it.
-Look at the dreary monotony of your life.
-How come when you were a child, you had time for everything including your school, play, friends, homework, TV and all the silly things you wanted to explore.
-Who is stealing your time now?
-Is it work or is it lack of conviction or is it anxiety-ridden mind?
-If you want to live your childhood again, you need to break the glass of your old beliefs and shatter the prejudices.
-You can live your childhood every day if you allow yourself to be curious, generous and stress-free.
-A little wisdom and a little foolishness is a recipe to keep your inner child alive.
+Now we have many places we need to be, but there is nowhere to reach.
+There are many people we need to see but no one to meet.
+And there are many contacts on our phone but no one to talk to.
+There are many masks in our closet, but no face to please.
+Pause for the moment, notice the dreary monotony of life.
+How come when we were a child, we had time for everything, including school, play, friends, homework, TV, and all the silly things we wanted to explore.
+Who is stealing our time now?
+Is it work, or is it lack of conviction, or is it an anxiety-ridden mind?
+If we want to live our childhood again, we need to break the glass of our old beliefs and shatter the prejudices.
+We can live our childhood every day if we allow ourselves to be curious, generous, and stress-free.
+A little wisdom and a little foolishness is a recipe to keep our inner child alive.
 Be present and look at this world with fresh eyes every day.

 Love and Sunshine.
-Keep Feeling Buddhaful.